-A Planning Permit is a legal document that gives permission for the use or development of a piece of land.
-A Planning Permit may also be required to carry out earthworks, remove trees, subdivide, display signage, etc.
+A Planning Permit is a legal document that gives permission for the use or development of land.
+A Planning Permit may also be required and approved to carry out earthworks, remove trees, subdivide, display signage, etc.

 All applications for Planning Permits follow a statutory process governed by State legislation.
 A summary of the Planning Permit application process is listed below.
 For more information, refer to the Planning Permit Application Process (525.56 KB).